konfiger/konfiger.github.io/README.md

 | contains(String)           | Check if the konfiger contains a key
 | enableCache(Boolean)           | Enable or disable caching, caching speeds up data search but can take up space in memory (very small though)
 | errorTolerance(Boolean)           | Enable or disable the error tolerancy property of the konfiger
+| toString           | All the kofiger datas are parsed into valid string with regards to the delimeter and seprator

 ## TODOS